Skip to Content

 This keto apple crumble cleverly swaps high-carb apples that do not make the list of permitted fruits for low-carb chayotes.

-Making it the perfect mock apple crisp!
+Which makes it the perfect mock apple crisp!

 My friend, I have managed to crack the code by creating a low-carb apple cobbler that will effectively have you thinking you are eating actual apples.